kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-10-11-2b Mobile icebergs in the sea of payments.md

 ![](https://kevanchristmas.github.io/public/assets/Craiyon_How_Mobile_Payments_have_changed_everything.jpg)

-and no, I don't really understand what's going on.
+and no, I don't really understand what's going on - its the latest technology and that's got to be better, right?

 But, yes, mobile payments (cashless/cardless) **have** changed _everything_ - speed, convenience, service integration and customer expectations/behaviour.